wp-plugins/admin-page-framework/readme.txt

 == Changelog ==

+= 3.4.4 - 2014/12/17 =
+- Fixed a bug that in in-page tabs saving form values of page meta box fields caused data loss of other in-page tabs, introduced in v3.4.3.

 = 3.4.3 - 2014/12/15 =
 - Added CSS rules for debug output container elements.
 - Changed the format of ID of section container elements.